piccobit/semver/README.md

 According to the Semantic Version specification prereleases may not be API compliant with their release counterpart.
 It says,

-> A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
+> A prerelease version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.

 SemVer comparisons using constraints without a prerelease comparator will skip prerelease versions.
 For example, `>=1.2.3` will skip prereleases when looking at a list of releases while `>=1.2.3-0` will evaluate and find prereleases.

-The reason for the `0` as a pre-release version in the example comparison is because pre-releases can only contain ASCII alphanumerics and hyphens (along with `.` separators), per the spec.
+The reason for the `0` as a prerelease version in the example comparison is because prereleases can only contain ASCII alphanumerics and hyphens (along with `.` separators), per the spec.
 Sorting happens in ASCII sort order, again per the spec.
 The lowest character is a `0` in ASCII sort order (see an [ASCII Table](http://www.asciitable.com/))